tc3t/dfglib/misc/example_of_undefined_behaviour_trivial_pair.md

 ## Fix

-In this case it's easy to see what the undefined behaviour might be: int values seem unintialized so undefined behaviour seems to be triggered through the use of uninitialized scalar (http://en.cppreference.com/w/cpp/language/ub).
+In this case it's easy to see what the undefined behaviour might be: int values seem uninitialized so undefined behaviour seems to be triggered through the use of uninitialized scalar (http://en.cppreference.com/w/cpp/language/ub).

 [Simple fix](https://github.com/tc3t/dfglib/commit/f40855a1a31ab7d1c0c41233aa931eee5a90a08a) to the problem is to value initialize members of PairClass, i.e.
 ```